• Disease Overview

 Diagnosis

-Individuals suspected of an ASAH1-related disorder will be tested to determine whether the activity of the enzyme, acid ceramidase, is reduced or absent.
-Certain cells, specifically certain white blood cells (peripheral blood leukocytes) or connective tissue cells (fibroblasts) will be used to assess how much acid ceramidase activity is present.
+Individuals suspected of an ASAH1-related disorder can be tested to determine whether the activity of the enzyme, acid ceramidase, is reduced.
+Certain cells, specifically certain white blood cells (peripheral blood leukocytes) or connective tissue cells (fibroblasts) that are easy to collect will be used to assess how much acid ceramidase activity is present.
 In people with an ASAH1-related disorder, these tests, known as enzyme assays, will show a reduction in enzyme activity.
 Peripheral blood leukocytes are white blood cells that are drawn from the blood.
 Cultured fibroblasts are connective tissue cells obtained from a skin sample and grown in a laboratory.

 Molecular genetic testing is often used to confirm a diagnosis.
-Molecular genetic testing can detect diseases-causing alterations (mutations) in the ASAH1 gene known to cause these disorders.
-In fact, some Farber patients have been identified in this manner.
-They had a variety of related symptoms and genomic sequencing confirmed that they had harmful variants in the ASAH1 gene.
+Molecular genetic testing can detect disease-causing variants in the ASAH1 gene known to cause these disorders.

 • < Previous section